CMS-Enterprise/eks-core/README.md

 |           `efs_protection_replication_overwrite`           |    `string`    |                           `DISABLED`                           |                                                          The replication overwrite protection for the EFS.                                                          |
 |                         `efs_tags`                         | `map(string)`  |                              `{}`                              |                                                                    The tags to apply to the EFS.                                                                    |
 |                   `efs_throughput_mode`                    |    `string`    |                           `bursting`                           |                                                                  The throughput mode for the EFS.                                                                   |

-This table now includes all the variables you provided, along with their descriptions, types, and default values.

 ## Usage